WordPress/twentytwentythree/README.md

 ### Contributing Style Variations

 A big part of Twenty Twenty-Three is to emphasize a diverse collection of style variations, so this is a great way to contribute to the theme!
+You can read more about this in the [project kick-off post](https://make.wordpress.org/design/2022/08/10/twenty-twenty-three-default-theme-project-kickoff/).

 #### Design a style variation
 This can be done a few different ways, including: